opsdis/aci-exporter/README.md

 ```
 # Metrics transformations
+In the query configuration the attribute `value_name` define the entity in the response that will be used as a value
+for the metrics.
+Prometheus can only manage metrics value of the type float, so all values must be transformed to
+a float.
+The export automatically handle this for values of the type:
+- Float
+- Integers
+- Time stamp in the format of rfc 3339, will be transformed to a UNIX timestamp in seconds

-Prometheus only support metrics values of float.
-Some metrics from ACI api is returned as strings, and needs to be
-transformed to a float.
+Some metrics from ACI api is returned as strings, and needs to be transformed to a float.
 This can be done with a `value_transform`.
 E.g. the speed of an interface:
 ```
         value_transform:
           'unknown':            0